JavierDega/pip/README.md

 -link against 'pip.lib'
 -Done

 The 'Testbed' binary is there so you can quickly check the engine demos.
 The executable will generate 'imgui.ini' when running to store GUI window settings.

 ### Compiling:
 #### Linux (Ubuntu):
-install dependencies using 'sudo apt-get install', 'snap install' or your package manager of choice: libglfw3, libglfw3-dev, libmesa-dev, libglu1-dev, libglew-dev, clang, cmake
+Install dependencies using 'sudo apt-get install', 'snap install' or your package manager of choice:
+libglfw3, libglfw3-dev, libmesa-dev, libglu1-dev, libglew-dev, clang, cmake

 Visual Studio Code (Recommended, tested):
 -Install 'CMake Tools'extension
--Scan for kits should show you the clang installation from llvm (something like Clang_platform_pc-linux-gnu) -Compile and run
+-Scan for kits should show you the clang installation from llvm (something like Clang_platform_pc-linux-gnu)
+-Compile and run

 #### Windows: